Top of the page

 And calories can really add up before you know it.
 Fast food is a good example.
 A large order of french fries can have 600 calories or more.
 So one meal with fries, a large burger, and a large soda might add up to a whole day's worth of calories.

 Your weight can affect the way you feel about yourself.
 Many teens are unhappy with their bodies because they aren't as thin as people they admire.
-Overweight teens are often bullied or teased, which makes them feel isolated and depressed and have low self-esteem.
+Overweight teens are often bullied or teased.
+This can make them feel isolated and depressed and have low self-esteem.
 Some teens then use food to soothe their emotions.

 Your self-esteem is your core belief about yourself.
 But how much you weigh doesn't define who you are.
 What's more important is being healthy and having lots of energy for all the activities you want to do, like being in theatre, playing music, volunteering for community service, or playing sports.